What does Rainfall to Groundwater offer for vernal pools?

 More Info:

-U.S. Fish & Wildlife Service.
-2017.
-Species Account: California Tiger Salamander Ambystoma californiense.
-Sacramento Fish & Wildlife Office. https://www.fws.gov/sacramento/es_species/Accounts/Amphibians-Reptiles/es_ca-tiger-salamander.htm
+U.S. Fish and Wildlife Service.
+(Undated).
+California Tiger Salamander Ambystoma californiense: FWS Focus.
+Sacramento Fish and Wildlife Office. https://www.fws.gov/species/california-tiger-salamander-ambystoma-californiense

-U.S. Fish & Wildlife Service.
+U.S. Fish and Wildlife Service.
 2009.
 Species Account: California Tiger Salamander Ambystoma californiense.
-Sacramento Fish & Wildlife Office. https://www.fws.gov/sacramento/es_species/Accounts/Amphibians-Reptiles/Documents/california_tiger_salamander.pdf
+Sacramento Fish and Wildlife Office. https://www.fws.gov/sites/default/files/documents/4-Appendix-A-Species-Accounts-508.pdf